oliverklee/ext-seminars/Documentation/Installation/SetUpThePlug-in/Index.rst

      attendancesPID =
    }

-   # localizations for strings in e-mails and some FE parts go here (the example is for German)
+   # localizations for strings in emails and some FE parts go here (the example is for German)
    plugin.tx_seminars._LOCAL_LANG.de {
    }